- Mission, Vision & Values

 - Staff Directory

 - The Food Insecurity Committee

 There are some Oregon State University courses that require course fees.
 A listing of fees associated with specific courses can be found in the Schedule of Classes.

-A fee assessed each term to all students attending Oregon University System colleges and universities.
-The funds are pooled on a statewide basis from which building projects are funded for non-instructional buildings.
+A fee assessed each term to all students to fund non-instructional buildings.
 These projects include recreational and student union types of buildings.

 A fee assessed each term to all OSU students.
 Rates vary by institution, and are established at OSU by the Student & Incidental Fees Committee.
 The committee responds to requests for allocation of funds each year during winter term.
 The incidental fee's from the previous academic year were used for thirteen programs, including the following:

 Find out more about the student-led organizations that are supported by these fees at the Student & Incidental Fees Committee Website.